Thinking of Leaving?

 For independent advice about leaving

-The Students’ Union Advice Service Advisers are available to any student for information, support and advice relating to any aspect of their time at Anglia Ruskin University.
+The Students’ Union Advice Service is available to any student for information, support and advice relating to any aspect of their time at Anglia Ruskin University.
 If you need to talk to someone, contact us for an appointment.

 What other options are available?